John Hicks (pianist): 1963–80

 In New York, Hicks first accompanied singer Della Reese.
 He then played with Joe Farrell and toured with trombonist Al Grey and tenor saxophonist Billy Mitchell.
 In 1963 he was also part of saxophonist Pharoah Sanders' first band, and appeared on CBC Television backing vocalist Jimmy Witherspoon.
 After periods with Kenny Dorham and Joe Henderson, Hicks joined Art Blakey's Jazz Messengers in 1964.
 His recording debut was with Blakey in November that year on the album 'S Make It.
 Early in 1965, Hicks toured with Blakey to Japan, France, Switzerland, and England.
 Blakey encouraged his band members, including Hicks, to compose for the band, although they also played compositions by previous members of the band.
-He stayed with Blakey for two years, during which time his playing was compared with that of McCoy Tyner, for the level of energy displayed and for some of the intervals that they used.
+He stayed with Blakey for two years, during which time his playing was compared by fellow jazz pianist George Cables with that of McCoy Tyner, for the level of energy displayed and for some of the intervals that they used.

 Playing with vocalist Betty Carter in the 1970s gave Hicks more exposure.

 In the period 1965 to 1967, Hicks worked on and off with vocalist Betty Carter; her liking for slow ballads helped him develop his sense of time.
 He then joined Woody Herman's big band, where he stayed until 1970, playing as well as writing arrangements for the band.
 Hicks also began recording as a sideman with a wide range of leaders – in the 1960s these included Booker Ervin, Hank Mobley, and Lee Morgan – a trend that continued for the remainder of his career.
 From 1972 to 1973, Hicks taught jazz history and improvisation at Southern Illinois University.
 From the 1970s, he also played in more avant garde bands, beginning with recordings led by Oliver Lake and performances and recordings in the Netherlands with Charles Tolliver.
 He played with Blakey again in 1973.
 Hicks' debut recording as leader was on May 21, 1975, in England.
 The session resulted in two albums – the trio Hells Bells, with bassist Clint Houston and drummer Cliff Barbaro, and the solo piano Steadfast – that were released by Strata-East Records several years later.

 Hicks reunited with Carter in 1975, including accompanying her in a musical play, Don't Call Me Man, that year.
 After recording with Carter on her Now It's My Turn in 1976, Hicks returned to her band full-time; this raised his profile and led to his own recording – After the Morning.
 His sideman recording also continued, including with Carter Jefferson (1978) and Chico Freeman (1978–79).
 Hicks was dismissed in 1980 by Carter, a forceful bandleader, for drinking.